clojurists-together/clojuriststogether.org/content/news/2025/2025 Election Nominees.md

 ### Daniel Slutsky
 https://github.com/daslu

-**Company:** consultant at Daniel Slutsky LTD, full-time contractor for endor.globalNubank I deeply care about the Clojure open-source communities and Clojure growth, and these topics have been my main focus during the last few years, at Scicloj and elsewhere.
+**Company:** consultant at Daniel Slutsky LTD, full-time contractor for endor.global.
+I deeply care about the Clojure open-source communities and Clojure growth, and these topics have been my main focus during the last few years, at Scicloj and elsewhere.

 **Bio:** I'm Daniel Slutsky, a mathematician and data science consultant who has been working with Clojure since 2013.
 I co-organize Scicloj, where our mission is "Helping Clojure grow in new fields" - including academia, research, education, and domains beyond traditional software engineering.